-The National Disability Insurance Scheme (NDIS) was created to provide people with disability funding for services that benefit their disability and the way they live.
+The National Disability Insurance Scheme (NDIS) was created to provide people with disability funding for services that benefit the way they want to live.

 And providers, staff and the NDIS itself are required to provide you care that upholds your right to dignity, respect, and a life free of abuse and exploitation.

 The NDIS also keeps in line with Australia’s commitment to the United Nations Convention on the Rights of Persons with Disabilities.

 The United Nations (UN) Convention on the Rights of Persons with Disabilities (CRPD) is an international human rights instrument that reaffirms that all people with disability, no matter the type of disability, can enjoy the same rights and freedoms as people without disability.

 As a human rights treaty, it applies to all countries and people.
 Additionally, a contravention of the rights of people with disability results in UN sanctions.